 - if you have diarrhea

-Contact your doctor if the temperature rises after an initial decline.
-This is often a sign that an infection is developing again.
+Contact your primary care provider if your temperature spikes after an initial decline.
+This could be a sign that an infection is developing again or you've acquired a secondary infection while you were weak and compromised by the flu.

-With children younger than three months old who are having febrile convulsions, it is also recommended to call for a doctor.
+With children younger than three months old who are having febrile convulsions, it is also recommended to contact a doctor.

-TIP: Look here for more information about a fever with babies and children.
+TIP: Head here for more information about a fever with babies and children.

-Make sure that the body does not cool off too suddenly.
-Changes in temperature are not good and may provoke febrile convulsions.
+Make sure that the body does not cool off too suddenly as large swings in body temperature can be detrimental to your health and may provoke febrile convulsions.

 Does your child have a fever?
-Look here for more information about a fever with babies and children.
+Look here for more information about a fever in babies and children.